kamipakistan/tao-deepstream-installation-guide/Deepstream_Installation_On_PC/README.md

 | DS_PATH                 | /opt/nvidia/deepstream/deepstream-${DS_VERSION}     | Path where deepstream libraries are available          | Should match the existing deepstream library folder                                                     |

 #### 2.2.3 Example
-Following commands can be used to compile the bindings natively on Jetson devices
+Following commands can be used to compile the bindings.
 ```
 cd deepstream_python_apps/bindings
 sudo mkdir build